Marines at Tun Tavern

 Less than a month after the Navy was created, the Second Continental Congress saw the need for Marines.

-On November 10, 1775, the Second Continental Congress at Independence Hall passed a resolution, drafted in Tun Tavern near the Delaware River, to raise two battalions of Marines.
+On November 10, 1775, the Second Continental Congress at Independence Hall passed a resolution, drafted in the historic tavern called The Tun near the Delaware River, to raise two battalions of Marines.

 Major Samuel Nicholas.
 Credit: National Museum of the Marine Corps.